dwsteadman/Minecraft_Mods/README.md

 The western chair mod is built to run on ModLoader.

-All the other run on Forge.
+All the others run on Forge.